wisniewskikr/chrisblog-it-java-springboot/arichitectures/server-client/java-springboot-short-polling-chat/README.md

 1. In a browser open first chat with `http://localhost:8080`
 1. In a browser open second chat with `http://localhost:8080`
 1. In a browser register two users
-1. In a browser send offer for two users
 1. In a browser chat between two users
 1. Clean up
      * In a command line tool stop application with `ctrl + c`